AugurProject/augur/README.md

 knex seed:make seed_name --env development
 ```

-### Running seeds (For Test Env)
+### Running seeds (For Build Env)

 ```
-knex seed:run --env test
+knex seed:run --env build
 ```

 ## Tests
-Test requre a local sqlite database created with the migration and seed
-commands above, as well as a compiled set of typescript.
-Our test framework
-mocha will run tests out of the `tests/` directory recursively.
+Tests run with in-memory SQLite DBs for each test execution so they won't
+overlap each other.
+The framework will automatically initialize and seed the
+tests with the data in seed/test for each test.

 ### Complete Pre-Test Setup
 ```
 npm install
 npm run build
-knex migrate:latest --env test knex seed:run --env test
 ```

 # Running Tests